Women in international law: International law mechanisms

-The Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) was adopted by the United Nations General Assembly on 18 December 1979, thirty years after the establishment of the UN Commission on the Status of Women.
-The goals of the commission were to promote women's rights and address systematic discrimination experienced by women.
+The Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) was adopted by the United Nations General Assembly on 18 December 1979, thirty years after the establishment of the United Nations Commission on the Status of Women.
+The goals of the convention were to promote women's rights and address systematic discrimination experienced by women.
 The rights covered in CEDAW includes women's political participation, education, health, employment, marriage and legal equality.
 CEDAW also advocates for a change in the traditional roles of men and women.

-The adoption of Resolution 1325 by the UN Security Council on 31 October 2000, stated the role women can play in conflict prevention and resolution, peace processes and post-conflict reconstruction.
+United Nations Security Council Resolution 1325, adopted on 31 October 2000, states the role women can play in conflict prevention and resolution, peace processes and post-conflict reconstruction.
 This resolution was the first time that the UN Security Council addressed the impact of armed conflict on women.
-UNSCR 1325 encourages all actors to increase the participation of women in these processes and to implicate mechanisms that will protect women and girls who may be victims to violence on the basis of gender in conflict situations, such as rape and sexual abuse.
+UNSCR 1325 encourages all actors to increase the participation of women in these processes and to install mechanisms that will protect women and girls from violence on the basis of gender in conflict situations, such as rape and sexual abuse.
 Subsequent research undertaken since the adoption of UNSCR 1325 has addressed the involvement of women in peace and security, and is now consolidated under the "Women, Peace and Security Agenda."
-Additionally, evidence collected by UN Women illustrated the correlation between conflict prevention and gender equality.
+Additionally, evidence collected by UN Women illustrates the correlation between conflict prevention and gender equality.
 In 2016, the report found a 20% reduction in peace agreements containing gender-specific provisions, dropping from 70% to 50%.

+Prominent Women of International Law Award recipients

+The American Society of International Law has a Women in International Law Interest Group (WILIG) "created to promote and enhance the careers of women in the field of international law.
+Every year, the WILIG Prominent Woman in International Law Award honors those who have advanced women, gender, and women's rights in international law.